josdejong/mathjs/docs/reference/functions/print.md

 --------- | ---- | -----------
 `template` | string | A string containing variable placeholders.
 `values` | Object | An object containing variables which will be filled in in the template.
-`precision` | number | Number of digits to format numbers.
-If not provided, the value will not be rounded.
+`options` | number &#124; Object | Formatting options, or the number of digits to format numbers.
+See function math.format for a description of all options.

 <h3 id="returns">Returns <a href="#returns" title="Permalink">#</a></h3>